-Table 2-5 SCSI disk drive can be in one of the states described in Table 2-5.
+Table 2-5 describes the states that a SCSI hard drive can be in.

 Table 2-5.
 SCSI Drive States

 State Description Online The drive is functioning normally and is a part of a configured (ONLIN) logical drive.
 Ready The drive is functioning normally but is not part of a configured (READY) logical drive and is not designated as a hot spare.
 Hot Spare The drive is powered up and ready for use as a spare in case an (HOTSP) online drive fails.
 Fail A fault has occurred in the drive placing it out of service.
 (FAIL) Rebuild The drive is being rebuilt with data from a failed drive.
 (REB)